openhwgroup/core-v-mcu/docs/doc-src/apb_peripheral_interconnect.rst

 - APB Peripheral Interconnect routes these transactions received from TCDM interconnect to the peripherals based on address ranges and raises a start_rto_o signal to the SOC controller.
 Refer to the `memory map <https://docs.openhwgroup.org/projects/core-v-mcu/doc-src/mmap.html>`_ for the complete address mapping of the peripherals.
 - APB Peripheral Interconnect uses the <peripheralName>_master (e.g., soc_ctrl_master, etc.) interface to forward the transaction to the peripherals.
 - Both master and slave interfaces of the APB peripheral are designed using the APB protocol.
-- If a peripheral fails to respond to APB interconnect within a predefined time, the integrated timeout detection mechanism activates and reports which peripheral has timed out.
+- If a peripheral fails to respond to APB interconnect within a predefined time i.e. the rto_i signal is asserted before the psel signal of the <peripheralName>_master interface, the integrated timeout detection mechanism activates and reports which peripheral has timed out.
 The timeout mechanism is discussed in the Timeout Mechanism section.

 Timeout Mechanism
 ^^^^^^^^^^^^^^^^^